railslove/fontello_rails_converter/README.md

 ## fontello_rails_converter

-CLI gem for comfortably working with icons fonts from [http://fontello.com](http://fontello.com).
+CLI gem for comfortably working with icon fonts (open, download, convert) from [http://fontello.com](http://fontello.com) for usage in Rails apps.

 Included features:

 * Open up the current fontello font in the browser
 * Download font zip file from fontello